 I remember on many occasions at 4am heaving gas cylinders into bath tubs in precarious ‘guest houses’ round the world to prepare our ‘fuel’ for very early morning flights!

-Frank was test flying a balloon for 'Bristol Balloons' when he was 47 years old.
+Frank was test flying his one man balloon he had brought back from Kenya when he was 47 years old.
 The cable of his balloon was faulty and snapped.
-He hit an electricity pylon and was killed.
+He hit an electricity pylon and was tragically killed.

 Frank’s money went to The Frank Barnes Educational Trust.
 Frank ‘lived’ for adventure and would love to know that his money is helping others to live ‘like Frank!’